2019 Jersey City shooting

 On December 10, 2019, a shooting took place at a kosher grocery store in the Greenville section of Jersey City, New Jersey.
-Five people were killed at the store, including the two assailants, David N. Anderson and Francine Graham.
-Additionally, the assailants wounded one customer and two police officers.
-A Jersey City Police Department detective was also shot and killed by the assailants at a nearby cemetery just before the grocery store attack.
-Anderson, who had connections to extremist groups, had a history of posting antisemitic and anti-law enforcement messages on social media; New Jersey Attorney General Gurbir Grewal stated that evidence indicated that the attacks were acts of hate and domestic terrorism which were fueled by antisemitism and anti-police sentiment.
+Three people were killed at the store by two assailants, David N. Anderson and Francine Graham.
+The assailants also wounded one customer and two police officers before being killed by police during an ensuing shootout.
+A Jersey City Police Department detective had also been shot and killed by the assailants at a nearby cemetery just before the grocery store attack.

+Anderson, who identified as a Black Hebrew Israelite, had a history of posting antisemitic and anti-law enforcement messages on social media; Attorney General of New Jersey Gurbir Grewal stated that evidence indicated that the attacks were acts of hate and domestic terrorism which were fueled by antisemitism and anti-police sentiment.
 Authorities believe that a much larger attack had been planned, but it was thwarted by the police detective's intervention at the cemetery.
 The shooting was part of a wave of violent attacks against Jews in the United States.

 Shootings

 On December 10, 2019, a police detective, who was meeting a confidential informant, came across the assailants at the Bayview Cemetery in Jersey City, New Jersey in what was described as a chance encounter.
 It is believed that he approached the suspects, who were in a stolen U-Haul van that was linked to the murder three days before of 34-year-old Jersey City resident Michael Rumberger in nearby Bayonne, New Jersey.
 The assailants shot and killed the officer.
 His body was discovered by a bystander and reported at 12:38 p.m.

 The suspects immediately fled in the stolen van and drove about one mile to a kosher grocery store, the JC Kosher Supermarket in the Greenville section of Jersey City, and they opened fire immediately after they exited the vehicle; the assault was exclusively directed towards the store, and bystanders in the street were ignored as a result.
-The two shooters wielded an AR-15-style weapon and Mossberg 12-gauge shotgun, respectively; a 9-millimeter semi-automatic Ruger and a 9-millimeter Glock 17 were also found in the store.
+The two shooters wielded an AR-15-style weapon and Mossberg 12-gauge shotgun, respectively; a 9mm semi-automatic Ruger and a 9mm Glock 17 were also found in the store.
 At approximately 12:21 p.m., while wearing tactical gear, they entered the store and fatally shot the owner, an employee, and a customer.
-Authorities believe that the three victims were killed "within minutes" of the shooters attack on the market.
+Authorities believe that the three victims were killed "within minutes" of the shooters' attack on the market.
 The employee of the store was reported to have been killed holding the back door open so that others could escape.

 Two other customers were able to escape.
 In the ensuing shootout, the assailants exchanged gunfire with the police for more than three hours before they were shot and killed.
 A BearCat armored personnel carrier rammed through the storefront, ending the siege.
-Several hundreds of shell casings were ultimately found at the scene.
+Hundreds of shell casings were ultimately found at the scene.